Donnie Ecker: Playing career

 The Texas Rangers selected Ecker in the 22nd round of the 2007 MLB draft.
-He played in the Rangers organization in 2007 and 2008, batting .268/.360/.371 in 97 at bats for the Rookie-level AZL Rangers and the Class A Short-Season Spokane Indians.
-He then played in the Frontier League, an independent baseball league, batting .291/.391/.401 in 172 at bats in 2010 in Illinois for the Windy City Thunderbolts and the Gateway Grizzlies.
+He played in the Rangers organization in 2007 and 2008, batting .268/.360/.371 in 97 at bats for the Rookie-level Arizona League Rangers and the Low-A Spokane Indians.
+He then played in the Frontier League, an independent baseball league, batting .291/.391/.401 in 172 at-bats in 2010 in Illinois for the Windy City Thunderbolts and the Gateway Grizzlies.
 He retired as a player prior to the 2011 season.

 Coaching career

+Amateur

-He coached baseball at Los Altos High School, first as an assistant for two years, and then as coach for two years from 2013-14.
+Ecker coached baseball at Los Altos High School, first as an assistant for two years, and then as coach for two years from 2013-14.
 Bakersfield College hired him as an assistant coach in 2014.

+In addition to coaching at Los Altos High School, Ecker coached at the prestigious college development amateur baseball program California Club Baseball (CCB) from 2011-2014.
+During his time with CCB, Ecker helped lead his teams to three COLT World Series titles along with mentor future major league players Kris Bubic, James Outman, and Trevor Larnach.